-If you love mochi, you won't believe how good this mochi muffins recipe is!
-They have all of the chewy texture of mochi but in a handy handheld, muffin form!!
+If you love mochi, you won't believe how good this mochi muffin recipe is!
+They have all of the chewy texture of mochi but in a handy handheld muffin form!!
 I include some tasty flavor variations further down.

-I have been making mochi for a number of years and when I watched the Master Class lecture on mochi cakes and muffins, I knew I had to make these.
-They have the same incredible soft chewy texture of mochi, but they bake with a delicious slightly crisp golden outside that makes them even better!
+I have been making mochi for a number of years, and when I watched the Master Class lecture on mochi cakes and muffins, I knew I had to make these.
+They have the same incredible soft, chewy mochi texture, but they bake with a delicious, slightly crisp golden outside that makes them even better!

 Why This Recipe Is Great: